Mariah G. Schug headshot

 Research Interests

 My research explores how culture and the environment influence cognition.
 Much of my work looks at how intergroup attitudes emerge in different contexts.
 For example, I’ve looked at the development of bias in childhood in the U.S. and the Faroe Islands.
 I’ve also studied Faroese attitudes about diversity (e.g., immigration, LGBTQ+ rights).
-My more recent studies consider how childhood experiences that promote exploration and interactions with nature, may lead to improvements in spatial skills and attention.
-Finally, I’m working with colleagues at Widener on a project assessing how infant feeding practices (e.g., bottle feeding) can influence familial relationships and well-being.
+My more recent studies consider how childhood experiences that promote exploration and interactions with nature, may lead to improvements in spatial skills, attention, and overall well-being.

 Media Expertise